-This course explores the American constitutional system – written and unwritten – from the school desegregation crisis of 1954 to the current day.
-Students will consider issues surrounding the evolution of constitutional and legal structures; civil rights and liberties; the justice system; the expansion of government and abuses of power; updating the Bill of Rights; the American political process; and a range of contemporary issues from the right to life and to death, to free speech, school prayer and personal privacy.
+This course will focus on the American constitutional system—written and unwritten—from the school desegregation crisis of 1954 to the current day.
+Students will consider issues surrounding the evolution of constitutional and legal structures, civil rights and liberties, the justice system, the expansion of government and abuses of power, updating the Bill of Rights, the American political process, and a range of contemporary issues including the right to life and to death, free speech, school prayer, and personal privacy.

 Student Learning Outcomes (SLOs)

 Upon completion of this course, the student will be able to:

 - Analyze the dynamics by which the American constitutional system functions in theory and in practice.

 - Explain the relationships between the written Constitution and the unwritten practices and institutions which permit it to remain an effective instrument.

 - Examine the impact of the constitutional system on the daily lives of individual Americans.

 - Interpret consistently and systematically significant recent and continuing constitutional issues.

 - Adopt positions on public issues in American constitutional history and support those positions with a combination of factual historical evidence and argumentation.